-The dirt on dirt
+The Dirt on Dirt

-Soil, while truly the most abundant resource on earth, is not the most exciting topic of conversation.
+Soil, while indeed the most abundant resource on earth, is not the most exciting topic of conversation.
 However, the ground beneath your feet plays a significant role in your everyday life, whether you live in an area ripe with rich agricultural earth or a seemingly barren sand-laden desert.

 Clay is an excellent material for water retention.
 It is slow-draining and has an exceptional ability to hold nutrients.
 Because of its tiny particles - clay particles are typically less than .002mm in diameter - it warms at a slower rate than loose topsoils.
 Clay also retains heat well, making it an ideal additive to gardens growing a variety of tomatoes and peppers, peas and leafy vegetables.
 Flowers, such as heleniums, roses, and asters all thrive in clay soil.
 Most ponds and culverts contain some mixture of clay and other rocks and soils.

 Loam is the perfect soil for gardening.
 It is a textbook balance of clay, silt, and sand with traces of humus - the long-lasting remnants of decayed organic matter.
 Loamy soil areas collect and retain water in quantities suitable for agricultural cultivation.
-Its pH and calcium levels are ideal to sustain carrots, potatoes, and radishes and stable enough to support vining plants like tomatoes.
+Its pH and calcium levels are ideal for sustaining carrots, potatoes, and radishes and stable enough to support vining plants like tomatoes.
 Perennials such as roses and marigolds grow well in loam.

 A soil rich in organic material, peat is dark in color and sometimes referred to by farmers as “black gold” for its ability to retain nutrients and moisture.
 Peaty soil is an excellent additive to container plants as it helps protect from damage from both drought and oversaturation.
 Peat is slightly more acidic than other soils and is used to regulate the pH balance of home gardens.
-A number of mosses and shrubs grow well in soil that contains high levels of peat.
+Some mosses and shrubs grow well in soil that contains high levels of peat.

 If you plan to garden, having a basic understanding of your soil conditions is vital.
-Most home and garden centers offer a plethora of options for enhancing sub-par soil.
+Most home and garden centers offer a plethora of options for enhancing the sub-par soil.
 You should think of your soil as a living, breathing organism that requires care, just like plants.
 Creatures, like worms, are crucial for healthy soil as are certain types of fungus.
 To ensure the grow-ability of your soil, always use natural pesticides and treat your lawn with respect.